 Expiration Date: March 24, 2023

-In order to receive credit, the participant must view the entire presentation and complete the pre and post-tests, and evaluation form.
-Upon completion participant credit will be reported to CPE Monitor.
-Transcripts may be printed from CPE Monitor.
+To receive credit, participants must complete pre and post-assessments, view the entire presentation, and evaluate the session.
+Participant credit will be reported to the CPE Monitor upon conclusion.
+Transcripts may be printed from the CPE Monitor.

 Linda Spooner has attended a one day advisory board meeting for TheraTechnologies.
 Conflicts have been mitigated through a peer review process per MCPHS Policy.